erodola/DLAI-s2-2020/README.md

 ### News

-- **09/03/2020:** The pre-recorded lecture of 09 March is now available for **streaming**.
+- **10/03/2020:** The pre-recorded lecture of March 11th, together with the **second part of the PyTorch tutorial** are now available.
 Any questions or doubts will be answered via email.
-Please also download the latest versions of the slides (fixed some typos).

 ### Logistics